Link Building Tools: What We Actually Use for Client Campaigns

 Generic Chrome extensions that promise to "find any backlink instantly".
 None of them match Ahrefs or Semrush coverage.
 We test them quarterly because we are open to alternatives; they continue to fall short.
 The reasoning behind tool choice ties back to how we run our broader operations.

-What Is the Total Monthly Tool Cost for a Working Link-Building Team?
+What Is The Total Monthly Tool Cost for a Working Link-Building Team?

 Minimum viable stack for solo or two-person teams: $400-550 per month.
 Comfortable agency stack for 2-4 person teams: $700-1,100 per month.
 Enterprise agency stack for 5+ person teams: $1,800-3,500 per month.